Telfairia pedata

 Telfairia pedata, commonly known as oysternut (alternately spelled as 'oyster nut', etc.), queen's nut, Zanzibar oilvine (alternately spelled as 'oil vine', etc.), kweme or kulekula, is a dioecious African liana which can grow up to 30 metres long, having purple-pink fringed flowers, and very large (30–90 cm × 15–25 cm), many-seeded, drooping, ellipsoid berries which can weigh up to 15 kg (though one old source from 1882 claimed up to 60 lbs).
 It is valuable for having edible fruit, seeds and oil.

 Propagation

 Propagation is by seed which are black to brown-red, recalcitrant and vary from 1g to 68g, with the smaller ones tending to have greater viability.
 They cannot survive desiccation and fungi are the main cause of seed loss.

 Habitat

 Telfairia pedata is found in high-precipitation tropical locales, in coastal and riverine forest lowlands.
-It was also reported to grow in elevations between 900 to 1800 m above sea level with annual rainfall of 1000 to 1400 mm.
+It was also reported to grow in elevations between 900 and 1800 m above sea level with annual rainfall of 1000 to 1400 mm.

 In Tanzania, 280 trees species were found to be hosts of T. pedal, with three tree species being most common hosts; Albizia schimperiana, Persea americana and Croton macrostaychs.
-Other common host trees for the climber were Artocarpus heterophyllus, Cordia africana, Terminalia superba, Ficus sur, Rauvolfia caffra, Ficus thonningii and Mangifera indica.
+Other common host trees for the climber were Artocarpus heterophyllus, Cordia africana, Terminalia superba, Ficus sur, Rauvolfia afra, Ficus thonningii and Mangifera indica.